 - In Progress

-We’d like you to take 5 minutes to remind your co-workers what you’re up to at the beginning of each day, let others know if you need something from them, and see if there’s anything they need from you.
-We prefer bite size interactions that move the ball forward instead of hurting our heads with 3 hour meetings.
-We’d simply talk to the people we work with and get stuff figured out in real time.
+Usually the first few minutes of each day are spent together with coworkers—showing each other what we’re working on and letting each other know if we need anything.
+We prefer bite-sized interactions that move the ball forward instead of hurting our heads with 3-hour meetings or epic emails.
+We talk to the people we work with and get stuff figured out in real time.

 There’s a reason we call our team members “creatives.”
 Every project introduces new obstacles and calls for new solutions.
 Systems, software, design, development, writing, marketing—at their core, all of our jobs require us to do the same things.
 We try out strategies and solutions.
 We compare new results to old results.
 We tinker and test.
 We experiment in order to make the strongest security solution, the most user-friendly interface, the most striking design, the most compelling content, or the highest-ranking page.